TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/problem-with-assigning-group-to-azuread-role.md

 ## **Recommended Steps**

 ### **Assign a group to Azure AD role**

-* To assign an Azure AD group (whose source of authority is in Azure AD) to an Azure AD role, start with creating a new group.
+* To assign an Azure AD group (whose source of authority is in Azure AD) to an Azure AD role, start with creating a new group
-* Sign in to the Azure AD admin center with Privileged Role Administrator or Global Administrator permissions in the Azure AD organization.
+* Sign in to the Azure AD admin center with Privileged Role Administrator or Global Administrator permissions in the Azure AD organization
-* Select Azure Active Directory > Groups > All groups > New group.
+* Select Azure Active Directory > Groups > All groups > New group
-* Switch on the toggle "Azure AD roles can be assigned to the group" and create the group.
+* Switch on the toggle "Azure AD roles can be assigned to the group" and create the group
-* You can assign role the role to the group during creation or you can go to "Assigned roles" tab of the group later on and add role assignment.
+* You can assign role the role to the group during creation or you can go to "Assigned roles" tab of the group later on and add role assignment

 ### **Manage membership of a group that is assigned to Azure AD role**

 To prevent elevation of privilege, by default only Privileged Role Administrator and Global Administrator can modify the membership of a group that is assigned to role.
 They can, however, choose to assign an owner on such group and delegate this task.

 ## **Recommended Documents**